-Equitation science is a relatively new scientific discipline and learning about it will not only help you become a better and more successful horse trainer and rider but also improve your horse's well-being and the relationship with your horse.
+Knowledge of equitation science can give you a new set of skills and tools to help you become a better and more successful horse trainer and rider, and it will consequently improve your horse's well-being and the relationship with your horse.
 Please do not panic when hearing the term 'science'.
-The findings of equitation science are linked to day-to-day scenarios, such as unwanted ridden horse behaviours (e.g. bolting, bucking), training related issues (e.g., 'lazy' or 'stubborn' horses), turn them into 'good' behaviours, and create a positive learning and training environment that helps you and your horse grow and achieve your training goals.
+The findings of equitation science are linked to day-to-day scenarios, such as unwanted ridden horse behaviours (e.g., bolting, bucking, aggression), training related issues (e.g., 'lazy' or 'stubborn' horses), turn them into 'good' behaviours, and create a positive learning and training environment that helps you and your horse grow and achieve your training goals.
 Thus, practically applying the findings of equitation science will have tremendously beneficial effects on your horse's mental and physical well-being and performance.

 To help equestrians achieve their individual training goals, we combine classical horse training and riding principles with evidence-based equitation and equine learning theory.
 We have the academic and hands-on qualifications, experience, and skills (learn more about us) to help you understand and practically apply learning theory and the findings of equitation science in a training context.
 As you will understand how horses learn, interpret your signals or cues and other factors in their environment, it will improve your relationship and communication with your horse.
 Consequently, you will see faster training results, increased motivation and confidence, but also positive impacts on your horse's mental and physical health, overall condition, and performance.

 "Your horse relies on you making informed and smart decisions concerning his training regimen and environment.
 Learn about your horse's behaviour and needs.
 You have the power to make a change today."

 Are you ready for this enlightening journey?
 Congratulations, then do not hesitate to contact me today.
 We teach all rider levels, ages, disciplines, and horse breeds.